-The overall aim of the Go-Lab Summer Schools is to support the modernization of science education and training, including in school curricula, assessment of learning outcomes and the professional development of teachers and trainers.
+The overall aim of the Go-Lab Summer School is to support the modernization of science education and training, including in school curricula, assessment of learning outcomes and the professional development of teachers and trainers.
 The concept is based on the need identified in the Rocard Report "A new Pedagogy for the Future of Europe" (Rocard et al., 2007), that sets the basics for the introduction of the Inquiry Based Learning approaches in the science curricula of the Member States.

-Both courses will include presentations followed by practical sessions and workshops focusing on:
+The course will include presentations followed by practical sessions and workshops focusing on:

 The repertoire of online labs, experiments and best practices, and the educational tools that will be presented in combination with the hands-on activities will facilitate the participants in learning how to deploy and integrate them in their school environment and everyday science teaching practice and also how to contribute their own work into educational repositories and share it within a European community of practice.

 Participation in this course can be funded by the Erasmus+ Programme (Key Action 1, Mobility project for school education staff).
 See "Fees & Funding" for further assistance and guidelines on how to apply for an Erasmus+ KA1 grant.

 The Go-Lab 2020 Summer School is specifically designed for teaching professionals in STEM disciplines (Science, Technology, Engineering, and Mathematics) with no or only little prior knowledge of Go-Lab.
 It will introduce to teachers the use of online labs and experimentations as well as inquiry-based science teaching techniques to develop, improve and enhance their teaching skills and practices.

 The overall goal of this school is twofold:

 - to familiarize participants with the significance and opportunities of inquiry-based science education through the use of online and remote labs in STEM classrooms;